SolastaMods/SolastaUnfinishedBusiness/Documentation/Spells.md

 # 15. - *Infestation* © (V,S) level 0 Conjuration [UB]

 You cause a cloud of mites, fleas, and other parasites to appear momentarily on one creature you can see within range.
-The target must succeed on a Constitution saving throw, or it takes 1d6 poison damage and moves 5 feet in a random direction.
+The target must succeed on a Constitution saving throw, or it takes 1d6 poison damage and moves 5 ft in a random direction.
 The spell's damage increases by an additional die at 5th, 11th and 17th level.

 # 16. - Light (V) level 0 Evocation [SOL]